ClickCease

 Under the apprenticeship program, younger drivers can cross state lines during 120-hour and 280-hour probationary periods as long as an experienced driver is in the passenger seat.

-The large trucks used in this program must have an electronic braking crash mitigation system and a forward-facing video camera.
+The large trucks used in this program must have a system for electronic braking and crash mitigation and a forward-facing video camera.
 Also, their speeds must be limited to 65 mph.
 The younger drivers can operate on their own once they complete probation.
 However, companies must monitor their performance until they turn 21.

 Potential Safety Concerns

-As truck accident attorneys, we are concerned about this new federal regulation aimed at getting more truck drivers on the road to improve supply chain issues.
+As truck accident attorneys, we are concerned about this new federal regulation, which aims to increase the number of truck drivers on the road to address supply chain issues.
 Driving an 80,000-pound truck is no mean task.
 It can be a challenge even for experienced drivers to navigate bad weather, heavy traffic, and fatigue as they cross state lines to deliver various goods.
 Accidents involving large trucks can be deadly.

 Some of the common causes of truck accidents include drunk driving, distracted driving, fatigue, driving at an unsafe speed, and mechanical malfunctions.
-We are genuinely concerned about how young adults will deal with these challenges and how that might adversely affect everyone on our roadways.
+We are genuinely concerned about how young adults will handle these challenges and how that might adversely affect everyone on our roadways.

 If you or a loved one has been injured in a truck accident, please remember that you may be able to seek compensation for your injuries, damages, and losses.
-An experienced California truck accident lawyer will be able to advise you regarding your legal rights and options.
+An experienced lawyer specializing in California truck accidents will be able to advise you regarding your legal rights and options.

 Source: https://abcnews.go.com/Politics/wireStory/us-teen-semi-drivers-test-apprenticeship-program-82250783